 Conan Doyle began to rewrite the lost Narrative, but abandoned it in mid-conversation.
 He was on to higher things.
 That might have been the end of it.
 Probably Conan Doyle hoped that was the end of it.
 In that same article in The Idler, he goes on to say: “My shock at its disappearance would be as nothing to my horror if it were suddenly to appear again—in print.”

 Yet his abandoned rewrite did appear in print.
 The manuscript turned up in one of the 15 cardboard boxes that had been gathering dust in the corner of a London office, while lawyers for the various surviving Conan Doyle heirs argued about to whom the boxes belonged.
 Two of the boxes went to the British Library under the terms of the will of Conan Doyle’s daughter, Dame Jean Bromet.
-The contents of the other thirteen went for auction at Christie’s in 2004, despatched thence by the three beneficiaries of Anna Conan Doyle, Sir Arthur’s daughter-in-law, who had inherited her property when she died in 1990.
+The contents of the other thirteen went for auction at Christie’s in 2004, despatched thence by the three beneficiaries of Anna Conan Doyle, Sir Arthur’s daughter-in-law; they had inherited her property when she died in 1990.
 The auction caused a certain amount of brouhaha: protestors campaigned to stop it on the grounds that such a sale might be illegal and would scatter across the world, into the hands of private buyers, a collection of materials that might never be seen again, thus lost to scholarship for ever.

 The British Library, however, made a successful bid (£47,800) for Lot 11, Conan Doyle’s incomplete rewritten manuscript of The Narrative of John Smith.
 In 2011, they published it, around 130 years after it was written.